UsabilityEngineering/DoctorVerde/README.md

 # Doctor Verde

-Software with the ability to assess plant health & alert users of potential problems.
+An application with the ability to assess plant health & alert users of potential problems.

 ## Team Members